digitalocean/vulcan/README.md

 ## Why

 Prometheus has an upper-limit on the number of samples it can handle and manually sharding Prometheus is difficult.
-Prometheus provides no built-in way to rebalance data between nodes once sharded which makes accommodating additional load via adding nodes a difficult, manual process.
+Prometheus provides no built-in way to rebalance data between nodes once sharded, which makes accommodating additional load via adding nodes a difficult, manual process.
 Queries against manually-sharded Prometheus servers must be rethought since each Prometheus instance only has a subset of the total metrics.

 It is difficult to retain data in Prometheus for long-term storage as there is no built-in way to backup and restore Prometheus data.
 Mirroring